Narragansett people: Language

-Traditionally, the tribe spoke the Narragansett language, a member of the Algonquian languages family.
+The tribe historically spoke the Narragansett language, a member of the Algonquian languages family.
 The Narragansetts spoke a "Y-dialect", similar enough to the "N-dialects" of the Massachusett and Wampanoag to be mutually intelligible.
 Other Y-dialects include the Shinnecock and Pequot languages spoken historically by tribes on Long Island and in Connecticut, respectively.

 The Narragansett language became almost entirely extinct during the 20th century.
 The tribe has begun language revival efforts, based on early 20th-century books and manuscripts, and new teaching programs.

-In the 17th century, Roger Williams learned the tribe's language.
-He documented it in his 1643 work A Key Into the Language of America.
-In that book Williams gave the tribe's name as Nanhigganeuck though later he used the spelling Nahigonset.

 American English has absorbed a number of loan words from Narragansett and other closely related languages, such as Wampanoag and Massachusett.
 Such words include quahog, moose, papoose, powwow, squash, and succotash.

 History

 The Narragansetts were one of the leading tribes of New England, controlling the west of Narragansett Bay in Rhode Island and portions of Connecticut and eastern Massachusetts, from the Providence River on the northeast to the Pawcatuck River on the southwest.
 The first European contact was in 1524 when explorer Giovanni de Verrazzano visited Narragansett Bay.

 Between 1616 and 1619, infectious diseases killed thousands of Algonquians in coastal areas south of Rhode Island.
 The Narragansetts were the most powerful tribe in the southern area of the region when the English colonists arrived in 1620, and they had not been affected by the epidemics.
 Chief Massasoit of the Wampanoags to the east allied with the colonists at Plymouth Colony as a way to protect the Wampanoags from Narragansett attacks.
 In the fall of 1621, the Narragansetts sent a sheaf of arrows wrapped in a snakeskin to Plymouth Colony as a threatening challenge, but Plymouth governor William Bradford sent the snakeskin back filled with gunpowder and bullets.
 The Narragansetts understood the message and did not attack them.

 European settlement in the Narragansett territory did not begin until 1635; in 1636, Roger Williams acquired land from Narragansett sachems Canonicus and Miantonomi and established Providence Plantations.
+Williams was brought to the top of Sugarloaf Hill in nearby Wakefield when treating with the Narragansett tribe.
+They pointed toward this large settlement and told him that it was called Nanihigonset.
+This site is now believed to be the center of the Narragansett geography, where they coalesced as a tribe and began to extend their dominion over the neighboring tribes at different points in history.